AlejoZito/NetCore3-DDD-Rest-API/README.md

 This starts the charges/payments flow.
 Executing a POST request against api/users/{userId}/events, a new charge will be created, and an event attached to it.
 This event stores information about the user that generated it, as well as time & date, and type.

 ### Charges
 This entity is created as a result of creating an event.
-Once a charge is generated, amount, currency, user and event type are validate, if it is valid, an Invoice will be created.
+Once a charge is generated, amount, currency, user and event type are validated: if valid, an Invoice will be created.
 Charges can be queried through /api/users/{userId}/chartes

 ### Payments